Image Description

 Evaluation will be based on completion of each online module, participation in the in-person sessions and completion of the milestones.

 We strongly encourage Fellows to attend NAPCRG's Annual Meeting.
 However, due to potential travel constraints, our in-person sessions will enable people to attend virtually if need be.
 You will need a mic, camera and reliable Wi-Fi.
-We strongly encourage Fellows to attend NAPCRG even if it is a virtual conference.
-If you face travel restrictions to the US in 2023 or 2024, we will allow participants to attend virtually.

 If a Fellow has not self-selected a mentor, one will be assigned.
 Mentors should be met with formally at least 6 times during the year.